foo-dogsquared/freebies-hunt-api/src/list.md

 - [freeCodeCamp](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ) | **(Since the amount of content in this channel is gigantic and most of them came from third-party developers, it's a good idea to use this as a browser of referential videos.)** freeCodeCamp's official YouTube channel.
 Its content varies from tutorials from other developers to a whole course series (in fact, CS50 made it as one of them).
 You could also view some of their content from their [freeCodeCamp Talks channel](https://www.youtube.com/channel/UCVk8weS4S2kJfja72fTxh5A/videos).
 - [Fun Fun Function](https://www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q) | **(An entertaining developer, a plus for me.)** Your metaphorical caffeine every Monday.
 A YouTube channel hosted by [@mpjme](https://twitter.com/mpjme) that focuses on various developer-related concepts.
 - [Game Maker's Toolkit](https://www.youtube.com/user/McBacon1337) | Focuses on anything that is game design and development.
 Gives you insight on how Half Life teaches without a tutorial, how Megaman 11's level design does more with less, and the how does a particular level has been designed.
 - [GreatScott!](https://www.youtube.com/channel/UC6mIxFTvXkWQVEHPsEdflzQ) | A YouTube channel of electronic projects how-tos and tutorials.
-- [Jarvis Johnson](https://www.youtube.com/channel/UCoLUji8TYrgDy74_iiazvYA) | **(I think he doesn't do those tech videos anymore but I'm not complaining.)** A commentary channel with a slightest bit of tech.
+- [javidx9](https://www.youtube.com/channel/UC-yuWVUplUJZvieEligKBkA) | Also known as the One Lone Coder.
+He provides content for programming presenting it as a fun, silly, and odd thing to do.
 - [Khan Academy](https://www.youtube.com/channel/UC4a-Gbdw7vOaccHmFo40b9g) | Videos on various academic topics from mathematics, electronics, to economics and politics.
 - [LGR](https://www.youtube.com/channel/UCLx053rWZxCiYWsBETgdKrQ) | A YouTube channel that has a focus on retro computing though it does have a bit of a variety of content from game reviews to thrift store trips.
 - [LOOK MUM NO COMPUTER](https://www.youtube.com/channel/UCafxR2HWJRmMfSdyZXvZMTw) | Includes content on creating weird inventions and other stuff by a musician and inventor: a fart box, a synth that plays on a bike, a DIY envelope generator, and much more.